enkidevs/curriculum/sql/ddl/data-types/sql-string-data-types.md

 ### CHAR(n)

-The fixed-size string data types, which always takes up the number of bytes required to store a string of length `n`.
+The fixed-size string data types, which always takes up the number of bytes required to store a string of length `n`[1].
 In case the string has less than `n` characters, it will be padded with spaces.
 If a longer string is inserted, the excess characters are truncated.

-`CHAR` fields can have different maximum values, depending on the implementation, which results in varying max length for filenames.
-Characters that can be found in ASCII are usually represented in 1 byte, while emoticons and special characters (think Korean alphabet) can take up to 4 bytes.

 Use `CHAR` whenever you know the fields would be up a certain length.
 For example, you can have the 2-letter (International Organization for Standardization - ISO) or 3-letter (United Nations) country codes: `US/USA`, `GB/GBR`, `RU/RUS`, `DE/DEU`, etc. Whichever you were to choose, the space required to store them is always 2 or 3 bytes.

 ### VARCHAR(n)

-A variable length string of potentially size `n`.
+A variable length string of potentially size `n`[2].
 The maximum size of a string depends on the chosen implementation.
-Since its size is variable, `VARCHAR` needs an overhead of 1 to 4 bytes to store the data length, so the next table field can be easily looked up in memory.

 `VARCHAR` values are not padded when stored.
 Trailing spaces that do not exceed the maximum allocated size of the column are kept.